sguzman/articles/README.md

 - [ ] How to measure the impact of speculative volumes on security prices
 - [ ] Rumor-proof finances through comprehensive transparency
 - [ ] Hostile ignorance.
 Weaponizing silence for political currency.
 Example: Communists never undertaking a systematic analysis of the fall of the USSR
+- [ ] Chinese Chauvanism and its detrimental affect on international diplomacy